 Roof replacement is a sizable expense.
 In fact, according to Home Advisor, the average roof repair cost is $7,336.
-Most families are not prepared to face an out of pocket expense of this size.
+Most families are not prepared to face an out-of-pocket expense of this size.
 When facing such a large expense, you might be tempted to postpone the replacement.
 However, deep down, you know it is something that needs to be done.
 So, what are you to do?
-The good news is that there are more financing options available then you may realize.
+The good news is that there are more financing options available than you may realize.

 File an Insurance Claim

 If your roof needs attention because of severe weather, many homeowner insurance policies will cover roof repairs or replacement.
 You might be able to use your policy’s benefits to cover the cost of a new roof.
 However, if your roof is suffering from age or lack of maintenance, insurance isn’t an option for you.
 If you think your roof could qualify for an insurance claim, a qualified roofer can guide you in the process.